 Instructions

-- Place the dinner plate upside down on your surface
+- Place a dinner plate upside down on the surface.

-- Start filling in all the gaps with the smaller items like the cubes of feta, pickled onions and olives
+- Fill in the gaps with smaller items like feta, pickles, olives.

-- Chop salad cress into smaller bits and scatter over your creation for extra colour, texture and freshness
+- Chop the salad cress into small pieces and scatter over for colour and freshness.

 Notes